January 2015 Mon Tue Wed Thu Fri Sat Sun 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 It is the library for Toi Whakaari:NZ Drama School and is named after the School’s first director.
 The library collects theatre, dance and performing arts books, published plays and screenplays, periodicals, and audio-visual material.

-- Nearly 11,800 books providing information about a wide range of subjects, including performing arts, film, television, art, costume, scenography, stage crafts, directing, voice, movement, choreography, theatre & dance history, theatre & dance biographies and New Zealand culture.
+- Over 12,000 books providing information about a wide range of subjects, including performing arts, film, television, art, costume, scenography, stage crafts, directing, voice, movement, choreography, theatre & dance history, theatre & dance biographies and New Zealand culture.

-- More than 2,800 DVDs and videos of films, drama and dance.
+- Nearly 3,000 DVDs and videos of films, drama and dance.

 - Theatre and dance magazines.